Mir Mohammad Asim Kurd Gello: Early life and education

 he earned his Bachelor of Arts degree from the University of Balochistan.

 Political career

 He was elected to the Provincial Assembly of Balochistan from Constituency PB-30 Kachhi-I in the 2002 Pakistani general election.
 He was re-elected to the Provincial Assembly of Balochistan as a candidate of Pakistan Muslim League (Q) from Constituency PB-30 Bolan-I in 2008 Pakistani general election.

 He was re-elected to the Provincial Assembly of Balochistan as an independent candidate from Constituency PB-30 Bolan-I in the 2013 Pakistani general election.
-He joined Pakistan Muslim League (N) in May 2013.
+He joined Pakistan Muslim League (N) in May 2013. in 2018 elections he lost his seat against his old rivalry Sardar Yar Muhammad Rind, but in 2024 elections he defeated his old Rivalry he got 22,557 votes and his runner up got 17,869 votes.